kasper/phoenix/API.md

 ## 15. Task

-Use the `Task`-object to access task properties.
-To terminate a task, release your reference to the handler.
-Tasks are always reset on context reload.
+Use the `Task`-object to constuct tasks, access their properties or to terminate the task.
 Beware that some task properties are only set after the task has completed.

 ```java
 class Task implements Identifiable